Knee Pain and Swelling

 Other causes for swelling around the knee can be from conditions such as gout and bursitis.

-Treatment for Knee Swelling and Pain
+Management of Knee Swelling and Pain

 In the case of injury or trauma to the knee, the go-to first aid approach is the RICE method of 1) Rest 2) Ice 3) Compression and 4) Elevation.
 Your doctor will then likely evaluate the knee using an imaging process such as an X-ray and/or MRI to determine if you have sprained or torn ligaments or cartilage.